 As an exchange student you can choose the courses for byour individual program from the entire program of courses offered by the School of Business, with a maximum workload of 30 ECTS credits per semester (6 courses, 5 ECTS credits each).
 Bachelor students may only select Bachelor modules, and Master students only Master modules.

 Exchange students who do not speak German can put together their study program using modules offered in English.
 Please make sure that your English language skills are good enough to be able to follow lectures, hold presentations and write theses and examinations in English.

 Please contact your home university to make sure that you comply with any requirements it may have regarding which modules you are allowed to take at Mainz University of Applied Sciences (course content, course length, study year, etc.).

 To help you to plan your timetable in advance, please fill out a Learning Agreement and send it back to us.
 The Learning Agreement is binding.
 It is only possible to change courses if a course will not be offered or classes are offered simultaneously.
 Your individual schedule will be discussed with you after your arrival during the introduction week.

 At present we have six different levels of the subject “German Language and Culture” on offer.
 We recommend all students to attend one of the language module in order to at least acquire basic knowledge of the language.
 During the introduction week there will be an assessment test according to which students will be allocated into different group levels.

-In principle, you may stay at any one of the residential accommodation units.
-Information of the different residences is available on page 20 of the Handbook.
-Application has to be done online.
-You will get detailed information after the nomination of your home university.
+In general, you may stay at any one of the residential units.
+Information about the different residences is available on page 20 of the handbook.
+Applications are only accepted online.
+You will received detailed information after nomination by your home university.

 Staudinger Weg 21